joaquingv12/joaquingv12/README.md

 <img align="right" alt="GIF" width="300" src="img/coding1.jpeg" />

-I'm  **Software Engineering student** from Granada, Spain, who is obsessed with the idea of improving himself and wants a platform to grow 🚀 and excel :1st_place_medal:.
+I'm  **Software Engineering** from Granada, Spain, who is obsessed with the idea of improving himself and wants a platform to grow 🚀 and excel :1st_place_medal:.

-- 👨🏽‍💻 I’m currently an student from University of Granada in my final year.
-- 🌱 I’m currently learning Python, Web development and many more things.
+- 👨🏽‍💻 I’m currently learning Python, Web development, Mobile application development and many more things.
 - 📫 How to reach me: Send me an email to [joaquingv12@gmail.com](mailto:joaquingv12@gmail.com).
 - 💬 Ask me about anything, I am happy to help.